Decentralized EM Algorithm for Gaussian Mixtures under Data Heterogeneity and Partial Labeling: A Momentum-based Network EM Algorithm

-Theorem \ref{thm:mnem} decomposes the estimation error of MNEM into two parts.
-The first part is the numerical error due to $\wh \delta_0$, which converges linearly towards $0$.
-This error is mainly determined by the momentum parameter $\eta$ and the separability of the Gaussian components characterized by $\bar{L}_{\max}$.
-Specifically, a smaller $\bar{L}_{\max}$ value and a larger $\eta$ value indicate faster numerical convergence.
-The second part is the statistical error, which is mainly controlled by the following factors: the momentum parameter \(\eta\), the network structure $\SEW$, the data heterogeneity measured by \(\SEF\), and the degree of separation represented by $\bar{L}_{\max}$.
-By (\ref{eq:mnem:non-asymp}), the following factors contribute to improving statistical efficiency: (i) a smaller momentum parameter $\eta$; (ii) a more balanced network structure $W$; (iii) more separable Gaussian components (i.e., a smaller $\bar{L}_{\max}$ value); and (iv) a more homogeneous data distribution (i.e., a smaller $\SEF$ value).
+From Theorem \ref{thm:mnem}, the estimation error of MNEM can be decomposed into two parts.
+The first part in \eqref{eq:mnem:non-asymp} is the numerical error due to $\wh \delta_0$, which converges toward $0$ exponentially.
+This numerical error is mainly regularized by the momentum parameter $\eta$ and the separability of the Gaussian components through the constant $\bar{L}_{\max}$.
+Specifically, a better separability condition implies a smaller $\bar{L}_{\max}$.
+Moreover, a smaller $\bar{L}_{\max}$ and a larger $\eta$ lead to faster numerical convergence.
+Notably, we cannot set $\eta = 0$.
+When $\eta = 0$, this part becomes a constant and thus does not converge to $0$.
+This finding highlights the importance of the momentum effect in the MNEM algorithm.
+The second part in \eqref{eq:mnem:non-asymp} is the statistical error controlled by the momentum effect \(\eta\), the network structure $\SEW$, the data heterogeneity effect \(\SEF\), and the separability conditions $\bar{L}_{\max}$.
+Thus, the statistical efficiency of the MNEM estimator can be improved by (i) a smaller but positive momentum parameter $\eta$; (ii) a more balanced network structure $W$; (iii) better separability conditions; and (iv) a more homogeneous data distribution.
+Further, the MNEM estimator can be asymptotically as efficient as the whole sample estimator, as long as $\eta + \SEW = o_p(N^{-1/2})$.
+This condition can be satisfied for sufficiently balanced networks and small momentum parameter $\eta$.